Admissions and Enrollment Policies

 i.
 Official academic transcript and authenticated copies of diploma (BSc, MSc, etc.) An English explanation is required for transcripts that are not written in English.

 ii.
 Applicant’s statement.
-This should be not more than 400 words and should address the following points:
+This should address the following points:

 a.
 The applicant’s scientific interests and aspirations, and;

 b.
 What the applicant hopes to gain from undertaking graduate studies at OIST.

 iii.
 Applicants from universities, where the language of teaching and/or examination is not English, are required to provide a standard language test score (TOEFL or IELTS).
 Non-native English-speaking applicants seeking admission on the basis of a qualification from a university where the language of teaching and/or examination is English, or applicants formerly enrolled in the OIST Research Internship Program are not required to provide a standard language test score.

 iv.
 A minimum of two (and a maximum of five) letters of recommendation from appropriate academic sponsors.